asoorji/asoorji/README.md

-I am a Software Engineer 👩🏽‍💻, and a Web3 Advocate 🚀
+I am a Software Engineer with speciality in Flutter👩🏽‍💻

 I am very passionate about using technology to push the human race forward